What You Need to Know about Aviation SMS Implementation Plans

 - Research web based reactive risk management assessments that will store test data; and

 - Have all employees take test and review data.

 Completing all of these bullet point tasks will allow you to effectively cross out this implementation checklist item.

 Establish Implementation Deadlines Based on Needs

 Finally, based on your notes and your strategy, you should have a rough idea how long it is going to take you to accomplish each element.
 Create one more column in your checklist for deadline.
-For each element, write the deadline in this column and then review your entire checklist.
+For each activity, write the deadline in this column and then review your entire checklist.

 - Phase 1: one to six months from start;